Differentially private Bayesian tests: Discussion

 \section{Discussion}

-We presented a novel differentially private Bayesian hypothesis testing methodology, coherently embedding popular tools from existing literature (e.g., subsample and aggregate, truncation of the test function, etc.) within a generative model framework.
-In contrast to existing approaches, the proposed method enables us to systematically accumulate evidence in support of the true hypothesis—a feature desirable in reporting scientific discoveries utilizing confidential data.
-To mitigate the sensitivity of the Bayesian testing framework to the choice of priors and nuisance parameters, we devised our differentially private Bayes factors based on commonly used test statistics.
-Under an appropriate asymptotic regime, we derive the rates of consistency of the proposed differentially private Bayes factors.
-The theoretical findings on the frequentist operating characteristics of the proposed tests were further substantiated via numerical experiments.
-Supplementary section \ref{sup:s1} contains proof of propositions and remarks from Section \ref{framework} in the main document.
-Supplementary section \ref{sup:s2} contains proof of propositions and remarks from Section \ref{ssec:method_teststat} in the main document.
+In scientific applications where data are not confidential, Bayesian hypothesis tests are commonly employed in reporting outcomes.
+The widespread adoption of Bayesian tests stems from their ability to address critical limitations of p-values, particularly lack of interpretability and failure to provide a quantitative measure of evidence supporting competing hypotheses.
+In this article, we presented a novel differentially private Bayesian hypothesis testing methodology, coherently embedding popular tools from existing literature (e.g., subsample and aggregate, truncation of the test function, etc.) within a generative model framework.
+In contrast to existing frequentist approaches, the proposed method enables us to systematically accumulate evidence in support of the true hypothesis—a feature desirable in reporting scientific discoveries utilizing confidential data.
+To mitigate the computational complexities associated with computing marginal likelihoods of the competing hypotheses arising from fully parametric models, we devised our differentially private Bayes factors based on commonly used test statistics.
+Under appropriate asymptotic regime, we derive the consistency rates of the proposed differentially private Bayes factors.